aguliyev/python_template/README.md

 ## Running or skipping setup in entrypoint

-You may want to set up app on each startup - like DB migrations, data seeding etc.
+You may want to setup/bootstrap app on each startup - like DB migrations, data seeding etc.

 Per-environment scripts: